Manas-Nanivadekar/docs-no-secreto/docs/tutorial/Email/set-email-details.md

 # By Using Default Settings

-Under the hode, os-passwordless uses **nodemailer** to send OTP to the user.
+Under the hode, no-secreto uses **nodemailer** to send OTP to the user.
 The default settings are:

     {
       "host": "smtp.gmail.com",